FortAwesome/angular-fontawesome/docs/usage/using-other-styles.md

 ## Pro-only Kit

-You can now use your [https://fontawesome.com/kits](Font Awesome Kit) with angular-fontawesome.
+You can now use your [Font Awesome Kit](https://fontawesome.com/kits) with angular-fontawesome.
 With a Kit you can upload your own icons or pick only the icons you'd like to use.

 [Find out more about Kits and how you can use them in JavaScript projects](https://fontawesome.com/docs/web/setup/use-kit)